-The College fields teams in whole school carnivals, as well as Regional Sporting Teams and individuals that competitions. perform at a high standard may also progress onto the State or National levels.
+The College fields teams in whole school carnivals, as well as Regional Sporting competitions.
+Teams and individuals that perform at a high standard may also progress onto the State or National levels.

-St Mary MacKillop College has a tradition of producing a musical production each year, with the 2023 cast and crew of about 40 students putting on the huge performance of "We Will Rock You".
+St Mary MacKillop College has a tradition of producing a musical production each year, with the 2024 cast and crew of about 40 students putting on the huge performance of "Legally Blonde".